cubter/metasci/README.md

 ## Sources

-The main file is crossref_parse.cpp.
-Most of the required declarations and definitions are contained in article.h (yes, I use it as a mix of header and source files, and I know it's a non-standard approach; however, I think it's justified by the project's size).
+The main file is `crossref_parser.cpp`.
+Most of the required declarations and definitions are contained in `article.h` (yes, I use it as a mix of a header and a source file, and I know it's a non-standard approach; however, I think it's justified by the project's size).